© 2010 National Intelligence Agency Inc. All Rights Reserved.

 Forensic Pathology

-What purposes is served?
+What purpose is served?

 When performing an autopsy to assist in determining the cause and manner of death, a forensic pathologist notes and collects various types of evidence that commonly has the potential to connect suspects, perpetrators to victims; however, the degree to which items of evidence are collected depends on circumstances unique to each individual case.
 Ultimately, the purpose that is served is to determine whether the manner of death is the result of a natural disease process, homicide, suicide or accident.
 Upon a determination relative to cause and manner of death being established, legal consideration can be given to criminal prosecution, civil liability claims, wrongful death, medical misadventure, malpractice, claims of neglect, etc.